amcali/project-online-order/README.md

 Login - This is for registered users to login to their account About - This explains what the website is about, and outlines the procedure on how to order Menu - This gives a list of the menu items which Sofia's Pizza is selling for their delivery service

+The following scenarios address the types of options available to an unregistered user:
+1) As a user who wishes to know about the website, one would click the About link in the navigation bar access the About Page, where an overview of Sofia's Pizza business nature may be found.
+2) As a user who would like to order, one would click the Menu link in the navigation bar to access the About Page, where there is instructions on how to order.
+3) As a user who would like to know what Sofia's Pizza sells, one would click the Menu link in the navigation bar to access the Menu Page, where the food items which Sofia's Pizza is selling may be found.
+4) As a user who wishes to start ordering, one may click on the Register link in the navigation bar to create an account which is required in order to start ordering.
+One may refer to the About Page if in need of instructions on how to order.
+5) As a user with any enquiries, one may refer to the contact details provided in the About Page.

 A logged in user will have access to the following pages accessible: